-- a. when it is established that the SEM will not open proceedings for a violation of the duty to provide data, or two years after the date of the flight at the latest; - b. on the day after the ruling in application of Article 122b takes full legal effect.
+- a. when it is established that the SEM will not open proceedings for a violation of the duty to provide data, or two years after the date of the flight at the latest: - on the day after the ruling in application of Article 122b takes full legal effect.

 Art.
-104a209 Passenger information system
+104a212 Passenger information system

-1 The SEM shall maintain a passenger information system (API System) in order to improve border controls and to combat unlawful entry into the Schengen area and transit through the international transit zones of the airports more effectively.
-The API System shall contain the data in accordance with Article 104 paragraph 3 and the results of the comparisons in accordance with paragraph 4.

-2 In order to check whether air carriers are fulfilling their duty to provide data, and to enforce penalties under Article 122b, the SEM may obtain data in accordance with Article 104 paragraph 3 from the API System by means of a retrieval process.

-3 In order to improve border controls and to combat unlawful entry into the Schengen area and transit through the international transit zones of the airports more effectively, the authorities responsible for checks on persons at the Schengen external borders may obtain data in accordance with Article 104 paragraph 3 from the API System by means of a retrieval process.
+- 1 The SEM shall maintain a passenger information system (API System) in order to improve border controls and to combat unlawful entry into the Schengen area and transit through the international transit zones of the airports more effectively.
+The API System shall contain the data in accordance with Article 104 paragraph 3 and the results of the comparisons in accordance with paragraph 4. - 2 In order to check whether air carriers are fulfilling their duty to provide data, and to enforce penalties under Article 122b, the SEM may obtain data in accordance with Article 104 paragraph 3 from the API System by means of a retrieval process. - 3 In order to improve border controls and to combat unlawful entry into the Schengen area and transit through the international transit zones of the airports more effectively, the authorities responsible for checks on persons at the Schengen external borders may obtain data in accordance with Article 104 paragraph 3 from the API System by means of a retrieval process. - 4 The data in accordance with Article 104 paragraph 3 letters a and b shall be automatically and systematically compared with the data from RIPOL, the SIS, the Central Migration Information System (ZEMIS) and the Interpol database for stolen and lost documents (ASF-SLTD). - 5 The data in accordance with Article 104 paragraph 3 and the results of the comparisons in accordance with paragraph 4 may only be used following the arrival of the flight concerned in order to conduct criminal or asylum proceedings, or proceedings under the law on foreign nationals.
+It must be erased: - a. when it is established that no proceedings of this type will be conducted, or two years after the date of the flight concerned at the latest; - b. on the day after the ruling in proceedings of this type takes full legal effect. - 6 The data may be retained in anonymised form for statistical purposes beyond the deadlines set out in paragraph 5.

-209 Inserted by No I of the Federal Act of 20 June 2014 (Violations of the Duty of Care and to Report by Air Carriers, Information Systems), in force since 1 Oct.
+212 Inserted by No I of the Federal Act of 20 June 2014 (Violations of the Duty of Care and to Report by Air Carriers, Information Systems), in force since 1 Oct.
 2015 (AS 2015 3023; BBI 2013 2561).